…At the Clinic…

 Tasha smacked her open palm hand on the glass desk and snapped, “I @#%!*$ him and he knocked me up!”

-“Okay,” Sue said defensively, “I understand what you both said and are claiming.
+“Okay,” Sue said defensively, “I understand what you both said and what you are both claiming.
 However, for your legal protection, given your known history for lying Ms. Turner, I think a paternity test is necessary.”

 Nervously, Tasha leaned forward resting her elbows on her skirt covered knees, with her hands clasped together tightly.